benzmuircroft/hypercache/README.md

 - single deligated writer (awarded role change)
 - bugs are pre-tested during multi value lock(s) on the large object
+- if readable from a corestore then it becomes a db

 Do not use for production yet.
 This will become fuller as time goes on ...